Why did my credit score drop?

 Eight reasons your credit score might drop, and what you can do to help improve it

 Now let’s look at some common reasons your credit score might drop with the national credit reporting agencies.
-In each case, there are steps you can take to help bring your score back up again.
+In each case, there are steps you can take to help raise your credit score again.

 1. Missed payments